rxhafa/Employment_app_platform/README.md

 * Job seekers choose the industry they are interested in and their resume is automatically sent to the partnered companies of that industry.

+* Companies choose which applicants to accept for an interview.

+* Accepted applicants are notified and choose to accept or reject the offer.